 She brought great joy!
 She would laugh when she was happy and her whole face lit up when she heard our voices, or we played her favorite music.

-We had another son, Riley, about 14 months after Alison was born so she was our sandwich girl.
-God gave me two big, strong sons, one on each side of her, to help with her care and to be sure she was always supported.
 As a golf pro her dad worked long hours and over the weekends.
-The boys were able to be care givers as capable as we were.
+The boys were able to be caregivers as capable as Rick and I were.
 Their friends accepted Alison for who she was, knew she would be coming with us, and she was a fixture in their lives as well.
 There were no pity parties; no one avoided her; no one complained that we brought her along.
 She was just Alison, our daughter and the boys’ sister.

 While kids like Alison have more than their share of health issues, and she had several hospitalizations and surgeries in her life, she lived a relatively healthy and happy life.